 - a.
 Known court systems outages will be posted on the court's Internet web site, if possible. - b.
-Problems on the filer's end, such as problems with the filer's Internet service provider (ISP), or hardware or software problems, will not generally excuse an untimely filing.
-A filer who cannot electronically file a document because of a problem on the filer's end must seek an alternative means of filing.
+Problems on the filer's end, such as phone line problems, problems with the filer's Internet service provider (ISP), or hardware or software problems, will not generally excuse an untimely filing.
+A filer who cannot electronically file a document because of a problem on the filer's end must seek an alternative means of filing, such as the court's scanning/computer system located in the Clerk's Office to electronically file the document.